-The term 'Permanent Financing' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Permanent Financing' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Permanent Financing refers to a longer term loan or debt instrument.
 It can also be thought of as longer term equity financing or debt.
 Most of the time, such long term financing becomes utilized to buy or develop the kinds of long lasting fixed assets like machinery or factories.
 The payoffs and contributions from such longer term assets happen over grater lengths of time.
 This is why long term financing makes sense in order to lessen the risks that the principle will not be paid down or off, as could be the situation with debt financing.

 With longer term debt financing, money will be borrowed from a third party source so that a business can finance a particular project and the associated assets or purchases.
 On the other hand, longer term equity financing centers on putting up company assets in exchange for obtaining funding for particular projects and their relevant asset purchases.
 There are many cases where a partial ownership stake in a corporation will be offered so that the firm is able to come up with the necessary capital for the projects.
 Both opposing options come with their own pros and cons.
 This is why the owners of the company or the corporate directors will be the ones who have to decide for themselves which choice works best for their particular enterprise and scenario.

 Such Permanent Financing should never be confused with shorter term financing.
 There are several critical characteristics that differentiate the two types.
 Short term financing requires that the debt be paid back in under 12 months.
 The opposite idea of this is the long term debt option.
 Such debt will offer more than 12 months and often times many years or even decades to repay it.
 There are many types of longer term debt.
 Among the most popular of these are bonds, mortgages, and loans.